junxit/us-congress-bills-116/metadata.md

 - 2019-10-16 — On motion to suspend the rules and pass the resolution Agreed to by the Yeas and Nays: (2/3 required): 354 - 60, 4 Present (Roll no. 560). (text: CR H8157-8158)
 - 2019-10-16 — Passed/agreed to in House: On motion to suspend the rules and pass the resolution Agreed to by the Yeas and Nays: (2/3 required): 354 - 60, 4 Present (Roll no. 560).(text: CR H8157-8158)
 - 2019-10-16 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
+- 2019-10-17 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 246.